Category: Email / Inbox tools

 Rule: If senders cannot be screened before reaching the inbox and must be filtered manually after arrival, Fastmail fails first.

-Why HEY fits minimalists
+Why HEY fits Minimalists better

 Where HEY wins